Pay Policy Statement 2023/24

 3.3 In this policy the ‘senior pay group’ (senior managers) covers posts in the top three tiers of the organisation.
 These include the Chief Executive (Head of Paid Service), Deputy Chief Executive, Executive Directors, Directors and Deputy/Assistant Directors.
 Posts in this group in Reading are as follows:

-• (d) the Executive Director of Social Care & Health;
+(c) the Executive Director of Communities and Adult Social Care;

 4 Governance Arrangements and Decision Making

 4.1 Council has delegated to the Personnel Committee the power to appoint and determine the terms and conditions of employment for all staff, including the application of any discretions under the pension schemes.
-The terms of reference of the Personnel Committee are set out in Article 8 of Part 2 of the Council’s constitution.
+The terms of reference of the Personnel Committee are set out in section 4 of Part 3 of the Council’s constitution.

 4.2 Council, and the Personnel Committee, have extensive and long-standing arrangements to delegate the exercise of this power to the Deputy Chief Executive, Executive Directors, Directors and Deputy/Assistant Directors, in respect of the staff employed in their service areas.